mmzdouc/fermo_docs/docs/modules/phenotype.qualitative.md

 ## Description

-The “qualitative” module takes phenotype/bioactivity data where samples are specified in a binary format: “positive” or “negative”.
+The “qualitative” module takes qualitative phenotype/bioactivity data.
+Samples are either considered “positive” or “negative”.
 The algorithm works as follows:

 - Features exclusively detected in the “positive” samples are considered phenotype/bioactivity-associated.
 - Features exclusively detected in the “negative” samples are considered NOT phenotype/bioactivity-associated.